+The difference between absolute and relative stems from the choice of comparison.
 Absolute and relative are concepts that are used in life to know more about people, things, and ideas.
 For example, if there is only one internet service provider in an area, the customers, not knowing the features and services of other ISP in other areas, remain content with what they are getting.
 They cannot compare the features of service and hence have an absolute experience, not relative.
 Though, in a market, when buying a product, one gets a chance to compare the product with other similar products made by several companies and this helps in choosing one that is most suitable for his requirements.
 Let us take a closer look at the two concepts, absolute and relative.

 When you are looking at an absolute perspective, you are not taking into account other similar people or products.
-For example, there is a concept of absolute and relative poverty being used in some countries.
-A threshold is set up and households having total earnings falling below this threshold are marked as poor.
+You are taking an object as it is and coming to a conclusion based on what it has to offer.
+For example, there is a concept of absolute poverty that is used in some countries to measure the economy.
+A threshold is set up and the households having total earnings falling below this threshold are marked as poor.
 This is an absolute method of counting the number of poor in a country.

-The concepts of absolute and relative are used in health care industry, as well.
-There is both an absolute risk and relative risk that a person has to develop a disease or ailment in future.
-When nothing else or a person is taken into account, every individual has a certain risk of developing a disease later in life depending upon his physical and mental makeup.
+The concept of absolute is used in health care industry, as well.
+There is an absolute risk that a person has to develop a disease or ailment in future.
+When nothing else of a person is taken into account, every individual has a certain risk of developing a disease later in life depending upon his physical and mental makeup.
 Every individual has a genetic code that is different and thus there are differences in absolute risks of different people.
 For example, a person may have just 10% chance of developing heart problem later in life, whereas another person, based upon his health and lifestyle may have 50% risk of developing a heart disease.

 What is the difference between Absolute and Relative?

 • Absolute evaluation or analysis means an individual, product, or idea is not compared with any other entity, and its performance is judged free from other criteria.

 • The concept of absolute and relative analysis is freely being used in healthcare, risk assessment, grading of students, and virtually every walk of like these days.